Difference Between Hearing and Trial

 And between civilians and the government.

-It also acts as a lawmaker as the judge signs all the final authority; it also acts as the law changer if the court thinks that the particular law or act is not suitable for the country or even a small number of people.
+It also acts as a lawmaker as the judge signs all the final authority; it also acts as the law changer if the court thinks the particular law or act is unsuitable for the country or even a small number of people.

-The court is the final authority to every case, which functions with evidence, verdicts and hearing, providing the victim with the rights.
+The court is the final authority in every case, which functions with evidence, verdicts, and hearing, providing the victim with the rights.

-Hearing and Trial are the two most commonly used abbreviations in the judicial system many times, these words are used interchangeably, but these two have a vast difference.
+Hearing and Trial are the two most commonly used abbreviations in the judicial system.
+These words are used interchangeably, but these two have a vast difference.

 Key Takeaways